Agency: Los Angeles Metropolitan Transportation Authority (LACMTA)

 Project Overview

-The Metro Crenshaw/LAX Transit Corridor project is an 8.5-mile light commuter rail line that will run between the Expo Line on Exposition Boulevard and the METRO Green Line.
-The southern end of the new line will follow along a portion of an abandoned BNSF freight line until it reaches the intersection of West 67th Street and Crenshaw Blvd.
-From the intersection of West 67th Street and Crenshaw Blvd, the line will continue north along Crenshaw Blvd where it will ultimately tie in to the Expo line at West Exposition Blvd.
+The Metro Crenshaw/LAX Transit Corridor project is an 8.5-mile light commuter rail line that runs between the Expo Line on Exposition Blvd and the Metro Green Line.
+The southern end of the new line follows along a portion of an abandoned BNSF freight line until it reaches the intersection of West 67th Street and Crenshaw Blvd.
+From the intersection of West 67th Street and Crenshaw Blvd, the line continues north along Crenshaw Blvd where it will tie in to the Expo line at West Exposition Blvd.

 - Expo/Crenshaw